clement-moulin-frier/vivarium/README.md

 ### 3. Control simulations from Jupyter Notebooks 📓

 You can control the simulator programmatically using Jupyter Notebooks.
 This allows you to manage agent behaviors, internal states, and environmental dynamics (e.g., spawning resources or interaction mechanisms).
 With this approach, there's no need to manually start the server or interfac.
 Everything can be initiated directly from the provided commands within the notebooks.

-To get started, we recommend completing the introductory tutorials below: Web Interface Tutorial, and Quickstart Tutorial.
+To get started, we recommend completing the [web interface tutorial](notebooks/tutorials/web_interface_tutorial.md) first.
+You can then start controlling the simulation from a Jupyter Notebook by following the [quickstart tutorial](notebooks/tutorials/quickstart_tutorial.ipynb).

 ## 📚 Tutorials